-Stake Land involves a vampire apocalypse devastating North America (and the rest of the world including the Middle East, except apparently for the northern-most parts of Canada) and two men heading towards this "New Eden".
+- Stake Land involves a vampire apocalypse devastating North America (and the rest of the world including the Middle East, except apparently for the northern-most parts of Canada) and two men heading towards this "New Eden".
 There is never any specific information about where the vampires came from or how they came to exist.

 - Logan's Run: What caused the end is never mentioned, in contrast to the novel, where overpopulation is stated as the cause for the dystopian society.

 - Children of Men: It is never revealed what caused the Sterility Plague that resulted in the Childless Dystopia and no-one seems to know what caused it in-universe as well.
 There are also quite a few mentions of Noodle Incidents in New York and Madrid that suggest that the rest of the world is being turned into nuclear wastelands or lawless war zones, especially if you believe the government propaganda.

 - The Book of Eli has Denzel Washington in a world decimated for an unknown reason (heavily implied to be nuclear warfare).
-A number of people who were alive at the time of "The Flash" still suffer burns, scars, and blindness from the event.
+A number of people who were alive at the time of "The Flash" still suffer burns, scars, and blindness from the event (including him).

 - Pandorum starts with a Sleeper Ship called the Elysium travelling towards a distant planet for colonisation when they receive a message from Earth telling that they are all that remains of the human race.
 Following flashbacks mention that the Elysium tried to contact and then find Earth, but it had been completely vaporised somehow, and no theory is of help at the current moment in the story.

 - Shaun of the Dead: There are multiple reasons given for the Zombie Apocalypse, including a new super-flu, GM food, radiation from a downed satellite in reference to Night of the Living Dead (1968) and it is intentionally vague to which one is the true cause.
 In the denouement, a news anchor starts saying that scientists have now determined the cause to be... and is cut off when someone changes the channel.